smlrods/CRM/README.md

 * **Tailwind CSS**: This is a utility-first CSS framework for rapidly building custom user interfaces.

-* **Flowbite**: Flowbite is a set of utility classes for Tailwind CSS that helps you build web interfaces faster.
+* **Flowbite React**: Flowbite is a set of utility classes for Tailwind CSS that helps you build web interfaces faster.

 * **PostCSS**: This is a tool for transforming CSS with JavaScript, and it is used in this project in conjunction with Tailwind CSS and Flowbite.

+* **ReactJS**: React is the library for web and native user interfaces.
+Build user interfaces out of individual pieces called components written in JavaScript.

+* **InertiaJS**: Inertia.js is a JavaScript tool that allows users to build modern single-page apps using classic server-side routing and controllers.

 Please refer to the `package.json` file for a full list of JavaScript and Node.js dependencies.